haithamelmengad/algorithms/questions/frontend.md

 How do you make a realtime newsfeed

-* Pagination?
-* Realtime
-* as
+* Design HTML/CSS for a Facebook like news feed
+  - with a profile picture for each item, and the name of the person who posted it
+  - A post body containing: an image or text
+  - A list of likes
+  - A like button?
+* How would you do threaded comments in each item?
+* How would you load more items via AJAX when the page loads?

 ### Chat Window

-How would you make a realtime chat window
+How would you make a realtime chat window?

 ## Links and resources